My son and I made these cute animal paperweight crafts together.

 In this article, I will show you how to make very strong paperweights that are not only beautiful but also easy to make with waste products and commonly available materials.
 We made these cute animal paperweights from a mix of waste sawdust, ordinary garden clay, and carpenter adhesive.

-One only needs to collect three basic raw materials for this craft project.
-Those are,
+We need only three basic raw materials for this craft project:

-- Some sawdust: One may collect a bag full of sawdust from a carpenter’s workshop.
-Alternatively, one may use rice bran or dry grasses cut into small pieces or anything that is lightweight, fibrous and safe to use.
+- Sawdust: One may collect a bag full of sawdust from a carpenter’s workshop.
+Alternatively, one may use rice bran or dry grasses cut into small pieces or anything that is lightweight, fibrous, and safe to use.
 We can also use torn or finely cut cloth pieces collected from a tailor’s shop.
 I would prefer sawdust or rice bran for the texture I get when the work is done.

-- Some garden clay: Just use one-fourth of the volume of the sawdust.
+- Garden clay: Just use one-fourth of the volume of the sawdust.
 The purpose is to give the paperweights an earthen look.
 Using more clay would make the paperweights too heavy and brittle.

-- Carpenters adhesive: This will bind the sawdust with the clay tightly and make the product strong and hardy.
+- Carpenter's adhesive: This will bind the sawdust with the clay tightly and make the product strong and hardy.
 My paperweights are so strong that even if they fall down from the table they do not get damaged.
-Some typical brands of carpenters adhesive we get in India are Favicol, Vamicol and so on.
-These are white colored adhesives that become transparent when dried so that the original color of the sawdust and clay do not get affected.
+Some typical brands of carpenters adhesive we get in India are Favicol, Vamicol, and so on.
+These are white-colored adhesives that become transparent when dried so that the original color of the sawdust and clay does not get affected.

 How to Make a Pig?

-The readers may try to create many other things and do let me know how it comes out.
-Please share your views in the comments section.
+If you try to make one, let me know how it comes out.
+Please share your views in the comments section below.